Best practices for conversational language understanding

 Balance training data

-A screenshot showing utterance suggestion in Language Studio.
+Screenshot that shows an utterance suggestion in Language Studio.

 Clearly label utterances

-• If there's a similarity between entities ensure that there's some aspect of your data that provides a signal for the difference between them.
+• If there's a similarity between entities, ensure that there's some aspect of your data that provides a signal for the difference between them.

 • Ensure that you label all instances of each entity in both your training and testing data.
 One approach is to use the search function to find all instances of a word or phrase in your data to check if they're correctly labeled.